greenelab/deep-review/all-sections.md

-deep learning has shown promise working with both sequences (Convolutional Neural Networks) [@Ohd1Q9Xw] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks)[@HRXii6Ni].
+deep learning has shown promise working with both sequences (Convolutional Neural Networks) [@Ohd1Q9Xw] and the incorporation of past and current state (Recurrent Neural Networks, Long Short Term Memory Networks) [@HRXii6Ni].
 This may be a particular area of opportunity for deep neural networks.
-The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods - an area at which deep neural networks excel.
+The ability to discover relevant sequences of events from a large number of trajectories requires powerful and flexible feature construction methods -- an area in which deep neural networks excel.

 ## Deep learning to study the fundamental biological processes underlying human disease